agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 The expression for the joint posterior (above) shows that it is straightforward to do inference on a part of an agent's action sequence.
 For example, if we know an agent had a time horizon of 10, we can do inference from only the agent's first few actions.

-For this example, we condition on the agent making a single step from [3,1] to [2,1] by moving left.
+For this example, we condition on the agent making a single step from $$[3,1]$$ to $$[2,1]$$ by moving left.
 For an agent with low noise, this provides almost as much evidence as the agent going all the way to Donut South.

-[Codebox showing trajectory with only a single step]
+[TODO Codebox showing trajectory with only a single step]

 Our approach to inference is slightly different than in the example at the start of this chapter.
 The approach is a direct translation of the expression for the posterior in Equation (1) above.
 For each observed state-action pair, we compute the likelihood of the agent (with given $$U$$) choosing that action in the state.
-(In contrast, the naive approach above will become intractable for long, noisy action sequences -- as it will need to loop over all possible sequences).
+(In contrast, the simple approach above will become intractable for long, noisy action sequences -- as it will need to loop over all possible sequences).

 ~~~~
 var utilityTablePrior = function(){